dimi-fn/Various-Data-Science-Scripts/BI/README.md

 ## Usage - Applications

+* create/view reports and dashboards
+    * (*report vs dashboard*: reports provide more pieces of information regarding the dashboard, i.e. reports include a more detailed collection of tables and charts, while dashboards are mostly used for monitoring what is going on)

+* use a Power BI phone app to monitor progress on a targeted variable

 ------

 ## Elements/Parts of Power BI

 1) Power BI `Desktop`: Microsoft Windows desktop application, [download-install](https://docs.microsoft.com/en-us/power-bi/fundamentals/desktop-get-the-desktop#download-power-bi-desktop-directly).
-Mostly useful for modeling and creating PowerBI reports.
+Mostly useful for modeling and creating Power BI reports.
     * It also includes a *Query Editor* which helps you transform data for visualizations
-        * how to launch it: via PowerBI Desktop > Transform Data, or navigator window > Power Query Editor
+        * how to launch it: via Power BI Desktop > Transform Data, or navigator window > Power Query Editor
         * [Using Power Query in Power BI Desktop](https://docs.microsoft.com/en-us/power-query/power-query-ui)
 2) Power BI `service`: online SaaS (Software as a Service), i.e. the cloud-based service.
 Mostly useful for sharing and collaboration
 3) `Mobile apps`: available on phones and tablets

 ## Concepts

-Building blocks of PowerBI:
+Building blocks of Power BI:
 * `datasets`
 * `reports`
 * `dashboards`